-Common-law marriage is defined as an informal marriage.
+People define common-law marriage as an informal marriage.
 It is usually a unity between a couple that has been together for a long time while living together and possibly having children despite not having been legally married.
 While some people believe that they are in a common-law marriage with their partner after spending seven years or more together, this is entirely untrue.
-In fact, there are only a few states that recognize common-law marriage, and New Jersey is not one of those states.
+There are only a few states that recognize common-law marriage, and New Jersey is not one of them.

-As a result, someone who believed they were in a common-law marriage may now be concerned about what will happen to their belongings and everything they acquired during the relationship.
+As a result, someone who believed they were in a common-law marriage may now be concerned.
+What will happen to their belongings and everything they acquired during the relationship?
 If this is a situation you are in, DeZao Law explains things in detail for you.

 Does Common-Law Exist in New Jersey?

 New Jersey is one of many states that does not currently recognize common-law marriage as a legally binding agreement in which two people are married to one another and sharing everything, including assets that are earned throughout their time together.
-Because the common law marriage in NJ is not legally recognized, couples that end up deciding to separate may want to know what will happen to their belongings.
+NJ doesn’t legally recognize common law marriage.
+So couples that end up deciding to separate may want to know what will happen to their belongings.

 It may still be necessary to hire a divorce attorney when dealing with this type of situation.
 The reason it is still ideal to hire an attorney is to get through the process of figuring out what will happen to assets belonging to both parties that were in the relationship, along with how the custody agreement will be decided between both parties.